mgblackwater/stevekinney.net/content/courses/testing/cross-browser-testing-with-playwright.md

 ---
-title: Cross-Browser Testing with Vitest
+title: Cross-Browser Testing with Playwright
 description: Learn how to perform cross-browser testing with Vitest and Playwright.
-modified: 2024-09-28T18:32:10.944Z
+modified: 2024-09-28T14:34:59-06:00
 ---

-## Cross-Browser Testing with Vitest

-Alright, let’s talk about cross-browser testing, because let’s be real, the odds that your app is only ever going to be used on the latest Chrome version are about as good as finishing a Friday without hitting *at least* one merge conflict.
-You’ve got users out there with different setups—Safari, Firefox, Edge, maybe even IE11 (gasp!).
-The good news?
-You can catch a bunch of browser-specific issues before your users find them… with Vitest!
-And no, it doesn’t have to be painful.
+Let’s talk about cross-browser testing, because let’s be real, the odds that your app is only ever going to be used on the latest Chrome version are about as good as finishing a Friday without hitting *at least* one merge conflict.
+You’ve got users out there with different setups—Safari, Firefox, Edge, maybe even IE11 (gross).

 Let’s explore a quick and practical way to set up cross-browser testing so you can handle browser quirks without rage-clicking into oblivion.